 AGNÈS VARDA La Pointe courte, des photographies au film

-Agnès Varda had a particular attachment to Sète.
-A Sétoise by adoption, having taken refuge there as a teenager during the Second World War, she returned every year until the beginning of 1960.
-An amateur photographer from 1947 onwards, then a professional, she captured friends, sailing boats and the quays of the southern city with her Rolleiflex camera, and captured the jousting on its canals... and soon the fishermen of the Pointe courte, this working-class district of the Etang de Thau, the very one that anchored her first film shot in 1954.
+Agnès Varda had a special attachment to Sète.
+A Sétoise by adoption, having taken refuge there as a teenager during the Second World War, she returned every year until early 1960.
+An amateur photographer from 1947 onwards, and then a professional, she used her Rolleiflex to capture friends, sailboats and the quays of the southern city, the jousting on its canals... and soon the fishermen of the Pointe courte, the working-class district on the Etang de Thau, which was the setting for her first film, shot in 1954.

 Going through Agnès Varda's contact sheets gives an account of her photographic journey.
 The exploration of the archive then becomes an investigation.
 Comparing the 800 or so images taken in Sète, which are drowned out in the corpus of her photographic practice, with the meticulous selection that the young woman undertook in 1953 to prepare her film, reveals her vision.
 It is not a question of photographs from the set or the shooting, but of what pre-existed the idea of the film or participated in its conception.
 These reference and location photographs, gathered on nine plates, inspired her to create scenes, atmospheres and even still shots.
 Her favourite subjects and motifs are further confirmed by the rediscovery of period or late prints, reflecting her preferences.